Record-oriented file system

-In computer science, a record-oriented filesystem is a file system where data are stored as collections of records.
-This is in contrast to a stream filesystem, where the data are treated as an unformatted stream of bytes.
+In computer science, a record-oriented file system is a file system where data are stored as collections of records.
+This is in contrast to a stream file system, where the data are treated as an unformatted stream of bytes.

 Record-oriented file systems are abstractions of files kept on paper in earlier times.
 A record might contain data associated with a particular, e.g., building, contact, employee, part, venue.

 There are several different possible record formats; the details vary depending on the particular system.
 In general the formats can be fixed-length or variable length, with different physical organizations or padding mechanisms; metadata may be associated with the file records to define the record length, or the data may be part of the record.
 Different access methods for records may be provided, for example records may be retrieved in sequential order, by key, or by record number.

 Origin and characteristics

-Record-oriented filesystems are frequently associated with mainframe operating systems, such as OS/360 and successors and DOS/360 and successors, and midrange operating systems, such as RSX-11 and VMS.
+Record-oriented file systems are frequently associated with mainframe operating systems, such as OS/360 and successors and DOS/360 and successors, and midrange operating systems, such as RSX-11 and VMS.
 However, they originated earlier in software such as Input/Output Control System (IOCS).
 Records, sometimes called logical records, are often written together in blocks, sometimes called physical records; this is the norm for direct access and tape devices, but files on unit record devices normally have only one record per block, that is, they are unblocked.

 In a file in a record file system, a systems analyst designs the records that may be used in a file.
 All application programs accessing the file, whether adding, reading, or updating records share an understanding of the design of the records.
 In IBM System/360 operating systems there is no restriction on the bit patterns composing the data record, i.e. there is no delimiter character; this is not always true in other software, e.g., certain record types for RCA File Control Processor (FCP) on the 301, RCA 501, 601 and 3301.

-A file comes into existence when a file create request is issued to the filesystem.
+A file comes into existence when a file create request is issued to the file system.
 Information about the file may be included with the create request.
 This information may specify that the file has fixed-length records (all records are the same size) along with the size of the records.
 Alternatively, the specification may state that the records are of variable length, along with the maximum record length.
 Additional information including blocking factor, binary vs. text and the maximum number of records may be specified.